SyncfusionExamples/How-to-disable-the-chart-template-saving-alert-window-in-WinForms-Chart-/README.md

 # How to disable the chart template saving alert window in WinForms Chart

-This article explains how to avoid below popup window while showing up for saving the chart template in load time.
+This article explains how to avoid the following pop-up window while showing up for [saving the chart template](https://help.syncfusion.com/windowsforms/chart/design-time-features#save-template) at load time.

 ![Display the popup](Display_Popup.png)